libwww-perl/WWW-Mechanize/README.md

     are errors, not warnings.

     The default value is ON, unless it's being subclassed, in which case it is OFF.
-This means that standalone [WWW::Mechanize](https://metacpan.org/pod/WWW::Mechanize)instances have autocheck turned on, which is protective for the vast majority of Mech users who don't bother checking the return value of get() and post() and can't figure why their code fails.
+This means that standalone [WWW::Mechanize](https://metacpan.org/pod/WWW::Mechanize) instances have autocheck turned on, which is protective for the vast majority of Mech users who don't bother checking the return value of get() and post() and can't figure why their code fails.
 However, if